chriseteka/aviron/README.md

 that relies on *inotify*, a Linux kernel subsystem that reports file system changes to applications.

-On MacOS the Aviron file watcher is based on the **fspath** tool that uses the FreeBSD's *kqueue* for file notifications.
+On MacOS the Aviron file watcher is based on the **fswatch** tool that uses the FreeBSD's *kqueue* for file notifications.

 In order run this example on MacOS the **fswatch** tool must be installed.
 The